jtkac/NewHandwave/README.md

 All Credit for the C files Goes to the original Kritts/Handwave Repo

+Handwave was originally intended to be a library that would use a phone's front facing camera to detect a gesture that happens overtop the phone.
+Generally done with your hand, you can wave your hand up, down, left, right, and further out then towards your phone which registers as a click.
+The motions are simplified to implement in your project with an interface that may be passed in via parameters.
+See the usage examples below.

-I have made a big update in improving the methodology used in this library (it is a library now and not a project).
+I have made a big update in improving the methodology used in the original library (it is a library now and not a project).
-The sensing of motion is now more accurate (opposed to swiping up and it picks up left/right more easily) I have added convenience methods for initializing and checking permissions > Android M
+The sensing of motion is now more accurate (opposed to swiping up and it picks up left/right more easily) I have added convenience methods for initializing and checking permissions > Android M.
+I have accounted for OpenCVManager not loading the correct version of OpenCV.

 Usage on a seperate project: